 When complete, the building is placed on the site and the participant requests a review from one of the roaming building inspectors.
 The inspectors are architects and other design professionals who encourage the young designer to explain his or her work.
 It is also an opportune time to pass along information about planning, context, building types and artistic expression.

-The target age range is 5 to 13 years of age, but the event appeals to all ages.
+The target age range is five to 13 years of age, but the event appeals to all ages.
 Each year, we have hundreds of children participate.
 The activity takes a minimum of 2 hours.

 KidsBuild! was developed by the Boston Society of Architects (BSA), a local chapter of The American Institute of Architects, in conjunction with the 1992 national AIA convention in Boston and held at the Museum of Science.
 In 2007, the event moved to the Institute of Contemporary Arts on Fan Pier and stayed for the 2009 and 2011 events.
 KidsBuild! moved to the new BSA Space in Atlantic Wharf in 2013 and has since been held annually.

 Julie Hartunian, KidsBuild!
 Planning Committee Organizing Chair